giantswarm/docs/src/content/ui-api/web/organizations/access-control/index.md

 last_review_date: 2021-06-16
 ---

-# Access control for organizations in the web user interface

 Learn how to quickly grant and revoke access to an organization's resources via the web user interface, using Kubernetes role based access control (RBAC) mechanisms.

 {{% organization_mgmt_mapi_disclaimer %}}